gromacs/gromacs/docs/release-notes/2024/major/bugs-fixed.rst

    Also, please use the syntax :issue:`number` to reference issues on GitLab, without a space between the colon and number!

+The deform option was unsuited for flow simulations
+"""""""""""""""""""""""""""""""""""""""""""""""""""

+The deform option now only deforms the box and does not modify atom positions anymore.
+In contrast to previous versions, it instead corrects the velocities of particles when they are shifted by a periodic box vector.
+Now, deform is also useful for shear flows.
+Applications where the system was stretched until some interactions broke were probably not affected measurably by these issues.
+Note that a velocity profile should be generated when using deform with the current or later versions.
+An mdp option has been added to let ``grompp`` do this.

+:issue:`4607`

 mdrun now checks for excluded pairs beyond the cut-off with reaction-field and FEP
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""